Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ### Dump The Filesystem

-Using MTKClient it is also possible to dump the file system allowing for mounting and editing using a linux operating system.
+Using MTKClient it is also possible to dump the file system allowing for mounting and editing using a Linux operating system.
 But first we need to dump the radios root filesystem directory known as ```/``` in this case.